 ‘Well it’s a bit boring, isn’t it,’ one of the twins muttered.

 ‘Obvious, too,’ the other said.
 ‘If someone gets overheard, Umbridge’ll be straight onto us.’

 Which could be all she needs to oust Dumbledore and stop him watching over me all the time.
 Harry’s mind raced.
-If he was strongly implicated in the group somehow.
-He smiled up at the ceiling.
-And Umbridge needs to go, too.
-Wouldn’t it be perfect to get rid of them both using the same piece of parchment?
+As long as he was strongly implicated in the group somehow.
+Umbridge needs to go, too.
+He smiled up at the ceiling as it all coalesced together for him.
+And wouldn’t it be perfect to get rid of them both using the same piece of parchment?

 ‘They should call it Dumbledore’s Army.’
 Harry made sure his joke carried further than just Katie.
 ‘That’s what the Ministry seems to think we’re being turned into.’